Skip to content

 California Energy Efficiency Financing Programs

-Amount Available: Vary projects typically receive $5000 to $50000 for window upgrades.
+Amount Available: Various projects typically receive $5000 to $50000 for window upgrades.

-Eligibility: Californian schools and teachers are eligible.
+Eligibility: California schools and teachers are eligible.

 How to Apply: Apply by getting in touch with your local utility company or the California Energy Commission.